equinor/appsec-fundamentals-authn-authz-cs/ex-11/doc/episodes_code_config.md

 * Add this config - explore the Microsoft Entra ID App registrations to find the proper values.
   * Hint: You may have to create a new value for the secret, see [exercise 1](../../ex-01/doc/registering_app_object_in_azure_ad.md)
+* Explore the Microsoft Entra ID App registrations to find the proper values.
+  * Hint: You may have to create a new value for the secret

 ### --Now You--